XZhu6980/Getting-and-Cleaning-Data-Course-Project/codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
- -XYZ  is used to denote 3-axial signals in the X, Y and Z directions.
+ -XYZ  is used to denote 3-axial signals in the X, Y and Z directions. â€¢ tBodyAcc-XYZ â€¢ tGravityAcc-XYZ â€¢ tBodyAccJerk-XYZ â€¢ tBodyGyro-XYZ â€¢ tBodyGyroJerk-XYZ â€¢ tBodyAccMag â€¢ tGravityAccMag â€¢ tBodyAccJerkMag â€¢ tBodyGyroMag â€¢ tBodyGyroJerkMag â€¢ fBodyAcc-XYZ â€¢ fBodyAccJerk-XYZ â€¢ fBodyGyro-XYZ â€¢ fBodyAccMag â€¢ fBodyAccJerkMag â€¢ fBodyGyroMag â€¢ fBodyGyroJerkMag
-• tBodyAcc-XYZ
-• tGravityAcc-XYZ
-• tBodyAccJerk-XYZ
-• tBodyGyro-XYZ
-• tBodyGyroJerk-XYZ
-• tBodyAccMag
-• tGravityAccMag
-• tBodyAccJerkMag
-• tBodyGyroMag
-• tBodyGyroJerkMag
-• fBodyAcc-XYZ
-• fBodyAccJerk-XYZ
-• fBodyGyro-XYZ
-• fBodyAccMag
-• fBodyAccJerkMag
-• fBodyGyroMag
-• fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
-•  mean() : Mean value
-•  std() : Standard deviation
+The set of variables that were estimated from these signals are: â€¢  mean() : Mean value â€¢  std() : Standard deviation

 Tidy data set
-Tidy data set contains the same variables as the raw does, but the variables were renamed according to following rules:
-•  All lower case when possible  - the variables names were not converted to lower case, since it would make them unreadable.
-Instead, the variable names were converted to satisfy  camlCase  rule.
-•  Descriptive (Diagnosis versus Dx)  - the variable names are descriptive, so nothing special should be done.
-•  Not duplicated  - the variable names are unique, so again nothing special had to be done.
-•  Not have underscores or dots or white spaces  - dashes and parentheses were removed from variable names.
+Tidy data set contains the same variables as the raw does, but the variables were renamed according to following rules: â€¢  All lower case when possible  - the variables names were not converted to lower case, since it would make them unreadable.
+Instead, the variable names were converted to satisfy  camlCase  rule. â€¢  Descriptive (Diagnosis versus Dx)  - the variable names are descriptive, so nothing special should be done. â€¢  Not duplicated  - the variable names are unique, so again nothing special had to be done. â€¢  Not have underscores or dots or white spaces  - dashes and parentheses were removed from variable names.

 To satisfy the requirements above, the following replacements were performed:
 1.Replace  -mean  with  Mean